 You may or may not be tracking these key KPIs within your veterinary practice, because normally you need to pull multiple reports from your veterinary practice management software to see this information, which is time consuming.

 The new Sparkline Scorecard tracks over 40 KPIs on a monthly basis to monitor processes and activities that boost revenue and profits.
-Sparkline works with your practice management software from Henry Schein Veterinary Solutions (whether AVImark, ImproMed, or ImproMed Equine in North America, or VisionVPM or RxWorks in APAC) to display your data in an easy-to-read manner, with red and green symbols to show you what’s working … and what’s not.
+Sparkline works with your practice management software from Henry Schein Veterinary Solutions (AVImark, ImproMed, or ImproMed Equine in North America; RoboVet or RxWorks in the UK and Europe; or VisionVPM or RxWorks in Asia Pacific) to display your data in an easy-to-read manner, with red and green symbols to show you what’s working … and what’s not.